 No, you don’t save money by grinding your own coffee.
 Coffee lovers grind their own coffee beans because they want a better tasting and fresher cup of coffee.

 Yes, a 16 Oz (480 ml) cup of coffee made at home will cost you an average of 60 cents per cup of coffee, which is a lot less than what it would cost you at your local coffee shop.

 Frappé-ing It All Up — Is Grinding Your Own Coffee Cheaper?

-You have learned comprehensively in this article the answer to the question “Is Grinding Your Own Coffee Cheaper?” the answers is absolutely it is.
+You have learned comprehensively in this article the answer to the question “Is grinding your Own Coffee Cheaper?”
+The answer is absolutely it is.

-It is not only cheaper to grind your own coffee it is better in terms of quality and of course, the additional unthought of benefits to your health.
+It is not only cheaper to grind your own coffee it is better in terms of quality and of course, the additional thought of benefits to your health.